ibm-cloud-docs/assistant/dialog-voice-actions.md

 ###  Passing Watson Assistant Metadata in SIP Signaling

-Generally there's two kinds of metadata values to be aware of:
+In order to load the conversational history between the caller and Watson Assistant, there will be a value set in the `User-to-User` header as a key that can be used with the WebChat Agent App.

-- `User-To-User`: This will be defined by Deb, it's custom user data that will be appended in the SIP `REFER` message used to transfer
+If `User-to-User` is specified in the list of `transfer_headers`, the session history key will instead be sent in the `X-Watson-Assistant-Session-History-Key` header.

-- `X-Watson-Assistant-Session-History-Key`: Contains a key that can be used by the Web Chat agent app to obtain information about the call such as the Session History.
+The value of the SIP header will be restricted to 1024 bytes.

-Also, the value of the SIP header will be restricted to 1024 bytes.
+Additionally, how the data is presented in the SIP `REFER` message depends on the value of `transfer_headers_send_method`(as defined in [Generic Service Desk SIP Parameters](#generic-service-desk-sip-parameters)).

-Additionally, how the data is presented in the SIP `REFER` message depends on the value of `transfer_headers_send_method`.
 For example:

 ####  `custom_header`